-FVIII:C or FIX:C in plasma represents the functional (coagulation) activity of the factors and can be measured with either clot-based or chromogenic assays [16,17].
+FVIII:C or FIX:C in plasma represents the functional (coagulation) activity of the factors and can be measured with either OSAs or CSAs [17,18].
 These analyses are important in the diagnostic setting, during therapy (measurement of trough and peak levels after administration of replacement products) and also to detect the presence of inhibitory antibodies.
-When a family history is present, umbilical cord blood is tested in male infants at birth to determine FVIII or FIX levels.
-For prenatal diagnosis, see chapter "Carriers of hemophilia".
+When a family history is present, umbilical cord blood may be tested in male infants at birth to determine FVIII:C or FIX:C. For prenatal diagnosis, see chapter "Hemophilia in women and girls and hemophilia carriers".

-The FVIII:C and FIX:C assays should be calibrated with material that has traceability to current international standard for FVIII or FIX in plasma [16].
+The FVIII:C and FIX:C assays should be calibrated with material that has traceability to current international standards for FVIII or FIX in plasma [17].
 In this way the unit is given in international units (IU) and one IU is the factor activity present in one mL of normal plasma.
-In most of the Nordic countries the results are given in kIU/L or IU/mL but in the Anglo-American sphere it is common to use IU/dL (IU/dL, the same as percentage in absolute numbers; ie 5 IU/dL = 5%).
+In most of the Nordic countries the results are given in kIU/L or IU/mL but IU/dL is also used (1 IU/dL = 1%).

-Differential diagnosis
+Differential diagnoses

-Once a decreased FVIII level has been confirmed, the differential diagnosis includes congenital hemophilia A, acquired hemophilia A and von Willebrand disease (VWD), type 2N VWD (Normandy) in particular.
-Appropriate investigation to sort this out includes the case history and inheritance pattern, bleeding score, ruling out the presence of lupus anticoagulant, measuring antibodies against FVIII and VWF activity, and, when appropriate, the VWF:FVIII binding which determines the FVIII binding capacity of patient's VWF.
-Definite diagnosis may be dependent on sequencing of the F8/9 and VWD genes.
+Before ordering of samples information about case history, inheritance pattern, bleeding score and type of the bleeding are important to obtain.
+Once an increased APTT, in combination with a decreased FVIII activity, have been confirmed, there are several potential differential diagnoses such as congenital hemophilia A, acquired hemophilia A or von Willebrand disease (VWD), type 2N VWD (Normandy) in particular.
+A subsequent mixing procedure where APTT may correct or not, may help to distinguish between a coagulation factor deficiency and the presence of an inhibitor.
+Presence of unspecific inhibitors in plasma such as lupus anticoagulant, or contaminating anticoagulants, should be ruled out.
+In case of suspicion of a specific inhibitor, measurements of antibodies against FVIII and VWF activity are performed, and, when appropriate, the VWF:FVIII binding assay which determines the FVIII binding capacity of the patient's VWF.
+Definite diagnosis may be dependent on sequencing of the F8 and VWD genes (see Genetic diagnosis paragraph).